-General and previously higher education studies of at least 30 credits.
-English 6/English course B.
+General admission requirements as well as previously higher education studies of at least 30 credits.
+English 6/B.

 Seats are allocated according to: The general average (GPA) of your higher secondary school leaving certificate: 34 %, The Swedish national university aptitude test: 34 %, Previous college/university studies (APGR): 32 %.

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 Check if there are any country-specific eligibility rules for you to study Master's studies or Bachelor's studies in Sweden.

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods.